jemspar/rootstalk_summer2019/content/past-issues/volume-iv-issue-2/finding-the-lost-duck.md

+---
+title: "Finding the Lost Duck"
+subtitle:
+date: 2017-12-13T23:58:32-08:00
+draft: false
+author: "Colin Lewis-Beck"
+articletype: "Essay"
+headerimage: "finding-the-lost-duck.jpg"
+headshot: "colin-lewis-beck.jpg"
+authorbio: "Colin Lewis-Beck has a BA from [Middlebury College](http://www.middlebury.edu), an MPP/MA from the [University of Michigan](https://www.umich.edu), and is currently a PhD candidate in statistics at [Iowa State University](https://www.iastate.edu).
+He grew up in Iowa City, and is returning there this fall to start a job as a Visiting Assistant Professor at the [University of Iowa](https://uiowa.edu).
+In his free time he enjoys gardening, reading Trollope, and exploring the Midwest."
+description: "Where can you find the essential Iowa?
+Not in a single place, as this writer found, on the road with his father and a van full of friends."
+---

 As Iowa City expands, it takes longer to break though the outer ring of strip malls, office parks, and housing developments to see a classic Iowa landscape—a pastiche of Grant Wood’s *Stone City.* But drive a few